TheEvilSkeleton/lutris-wiki-fork/installing-lutris.md

 #### Nvidia

-To install support for the Vulkan API, you will have to install the **proprietary** drivers.
+To install support for the Vulkan API and its tools, you will have to install the **proprietary** drivers.

 To install them, you will have to refer to the [NixOS wiki](https://nixos.wiki/wiki/Nvidia).